ServerlessDevelopers/serverless-rust/docs/patterns/database-patterns/ddb-basic-stream.md

 ## Congrats

-Congratulations, you know have a starting point to build your Rust Lambdas for processing DynamoDB Change Data Capture Records!
+Congratulations, you now have a starting point to build your Rust Lambdas for processing DynamoDB Change Data Capture Records!